Explainable classification of astronomical uncertain time series: Background

-\begin{definition}[Distance] The distance between a subsequence $S$ of length $l$ and a time series of length $m$ is defined as follows: where $T^l=\{(t_{i}, t_{i+1},...,t_{i+l}) |\; 1 \le i \le m-l+1\}$ \end{definition} The $dist(\cdot,\cdot)$ function in Definition \ref{def:distance} could be any distance metric.
+\end{definition} The $dist(\cdot,\cdot)$ function in Definition \ref{def:distance} could be any distance metric.
 In practice the Euclidean Distance (ED) and the Dynamic Time Warping (DTW) are generally used.
-The definition is also applicable between uTS and uncertain subsequence by ignoring the uncertainty or by taking it into account using an uncertain distance, the UED distance \cite{mbouopda2020ust}.
+The definition is also applicable between uTS and uncertain subsequence by ignoring the uncertainty or by taking it into account using an uncertain distance, the UED distance \citep{mbouopda2020ust}.

 \begin{definition}[Uncertain Euclidean Distance] The Uncertain Euclidean Distance (UED) between two uncertain subsequences $S_1$ and $S_2$ of same length $l$ is defined as:

 \end{definition}